 Meaning

-In the quote “Every man who knows how to read has it in his power to magnify himself, to multiply the ways in which he exists, to make his life full, significant and interesting.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+“Every man who knows how to read has it in his power to magnify himself, to multiply the ways in which he exists, to make his life full, significant and interesting.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.

 Theme